kuchikihater/Scholarly/README.md

 Application Structure Planning - design of the application structure and modes.

-Prompt Engineering - Prompts for final feedback mode to give the role of an assistant reviewer.
+Prompt Engineering - Assisted  Shohrukhbek in engineering prompts for final feedback mode to give the role of an assistant reviewer.
 Also with emphasis on giving a recommendation instead of making a decision.

 Documentation - README documentation and setup guide.

+# Tsan-Yu's Contribution

+Paper Finding - Found a relevant research that supports the idea of LLMs as helpful peer reviewers.

+Memory Development - Implemented the component where the chat history is summerized and the length of messages is controlled.

+Memory Integration - Connected the memory component to the application.

+Prompt Engineering - Made the question-answering feedback more critical instead of always positive/cheerful.